 Themes of longing, displacement, and the challenges of the immigrant experience.

-The book addresses racism, immigration policy, and the feeling of 'otherness' in a very direct, realistic manner.
+The book addresses racism and discriminatory immigration policies, depicting instances of prejudice and exclusion that may be upsetting.
 It is secular in its approach to these issues, though it touches on cultural spirituality.
 The resolution across the various pieces is generally hopeful and empowering, focusing on the strength of the community rather than simple solutions to systemic problems.

-A Mexican-American teenager who feels they aren't 'Mexican enough' for their family or 'American enough' for their peers.
+A Mexican-American teenager who is exploring their identity and seeking connection with others who share similar experiences.
 It is also perfect for a student who enjoys 'snackable' reading like short stories and graphic memoirs.

 Younger teens (12-14) will likely gravitate toward the graphic elements and stories about family and school.
 Older teens (15-18) will better appreciate the political nuances and the sophisticated social commentary in the essays.